Proven-Paradox/shaper-system/Handbook.md

 #### Superior Scanner
 When you use a Scan Ability, choose one of the following benefits.
-* You automatically scan squares instead of individuals, simultaneously learning about all creatures in that square as well as checking for invisible creatures and objects in that square.
+* You automatically scan Squares instead of individuals, simultaneously learning about all creatures in that Square as well as checking for invisible creatures and objects in that Square.
 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon +4 on the Stealth or Deception roll to conceal your use of the Scan Ability from your target.